leftyjaal/own-cheatsheet/README.md

 I use this cheat sheet as referece when im working and forgot some command.
 This is going to be updated constantly in time

+The idea of this cheatsheet is to have a reference for current and future projects en my carreer

 ## Table of Contents
   * [1) Conda](#1-conda)
   * [2) Pip](#2-pip)